tonykuznets/svg-icon-collector/README.md

 # svg-icon-collector
-Script for all svg icons to folder - javascript + node js
+Script for copy all svg icons to folder - javascript + node js

 # How to create all icons collection